-Leadership, in the calmest of times is challenging, but leading a team through the tough times can demand everything from you and then so much more again.
-It’s in the tough times, it’s critical our leadership skills are at their best so we can best navigate our team through the bumpy road ahead.
+Leadership, in the calmest of times is challenging, but leading a team through tough times can demand everything from you and then so much more again, and haven’t we been through some.

-As a leader, what has been the toughest time you’ve had to lead your team through?
+What has been the toughest time you’ve had to lead your team through?

-- INCREASE YOUR PASSION AND SIMPLIFY PROCESSES
+- INCREASE YOUR PASSION.

 Are you keeping things simple?

-What do you need to have better clarity about so that the current leadership challenge you are dealing with can be resolved?
+What do you need to have better clarity about so that the current challenge you are dealing with can be resolved?

-2. HONESTY AND TRANSPARENCY
+3. HONESTY AND TRANSPARENCY

 When leadership challenges exist, there must be complete honesty and transparency amongst the team members so that the challenges can be addressed as a unified team.

-If you’re not honest, you’ll eventually be found out.
+If you’re not honest, you’ll eventually be found out, which will decrease your influence with your team.
 If secrets and doubts swirl around your team, this leads to distraction, mistrust, increased stress, anxiety, disunity and disharmony within the team you lead.
-Not good for moving forward.

 What do you need to be more transparent about?